Due to essential maintenance, our website will be temporarily unavailable from 5pm on Sunday 19 January. We apologise for any inconvenience.

 - The ratepayer's names and correspondence addresses are not provided where the ratepayer is an individual (sole traders, partnerships etc.), as it is considered to be personal information.

-Personal information is exempt from disclosure under section 40(2) of the Freedom of Information Act 2000, unless one of the conditions set out in Schedule 2 of the Data Protection Act 1998 is met.
-We are satisfied that none of the conditions in Schedule 2 are met in this case, and we are unable to release this information.
+Personal information is exempt from disclosure under section 40(2) of the Freedom of Information Act 2000, unless one of the conditions set out in Article 6 of the General Data Protection Regulation is met.
+We are satisfied that none of these conditions are met in this case, and we are unable to release this information.

 - Details of the credit balance write-ons are not included in the current credit balances report, as this would exceed the appropriate cost limit under section 12 of the Freedom of Information Act 2000.